elementdavv/Ulauncher/docs/extensions/tutorial.rst

     ]
   }

-* ``required_api_version`` - a version of Ulauncher Extension API that the extension requires.
-It should follow `NPM Semver <https://docs.npmjs.com/misc/semver>`_ format.
-In most of the cases you would want to specify a string like ``^x.y.z`` where ``x.y.z`` is the current version of extension API (not Ulauncher).
-You can find the current version number on the About page of Ulauncher preferences.
+* ``required_api_version`` - the minimum version of the Ulauncher Extension API (not the main app version) that the extension requires.
+See above for more information.
 * ``name``, ``description``, ``developer_name`` can be anything you like but not an empty string
 * ``icon`` - relative path to an extension icon
 * ``options`` - dictionary of optional parameters.
 See available options below